 Victoria’s wine industry can be traced to a vineyard at Yering Station in 1938.
-Today, the Yarra Valley boasts 300 vineyards and 160 wineries, with the region’s coolers climate lending itself to the production of sparkling Chardonnay, aromatic Cabernet Sauvignon, Shiraz and Pinot Noir.
+Today, the Yarra Valley boasts 300 vineyards and over 70 wineries, with the region’s cooler climate lending itself to the production of sparkling Chardonnay, aromatic Cabernet Sauvignon, Shiraz and Pinot Noir.
 Wine makers in this region are also known for their revolutionary production practices, while maintaining a respect for the land crafting emerging varieties.

 Established in the mid-19th century by the father of Australian wine James Busby, who brought 20,000 vine cuttings to Australia from Europe, the Hunter Valley is best known for its full-flavoured Chardonnay, earthy Shiraz and Semillon, which develops rich complexities with age.
 The Hunter Valley’s proximity to Sydney lures event organisers and world-famous performers such as Elton John and The Rolling Stones.
 The region also hosts the annual Hunter Valley Wine & Food Festival.